dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Notes on Talks.md

 \thevector{x_1, x_2, \cdots} \mapsto \thevector{x_1^p, x_2^p, \cdots}
 $$

 If the Frobenius lifts in a Fano variety, then Bott vanishing holds.
+Doesn't hold for many Fano varieties, namely those that aren't rigid (deformation group is not zero).